Dumfries to get second cinema this summer

 The original 10m screen is staying and the cinema will be one screen only.
 However, there are plans for use the Theatre Royal as a second screen when they don’t have productions on.

 The original Odeon Cinema sat 490.
-This will be reduced to a more comfortable 350 seat capacity including sofas.
+This will be reduced to a more comfortable 350 seat capacity that includes sofas.
 Regarding food, the plan is to move towards ordering from your seat, but initially it will be conventional counter service.
+8 jobs have been created.

 There will be coordination with the Robert Burns Centre Film Theatre to avoid clashes etc. The nature of blockbuster film distribution does mean that films will show for one or two weeks, but there will be flexibility to screen other films during the longer runs of some films.
 Late night screenings will be available, in the end it comes down to the length of the film and how many screenings can be fitted in.
 Attendees of the meeting enthusiastically recounted stories of meaningful moment that cinema had played in their life so there’s certainly room and appetite for The Regal, RBCFT and The Stove’s Reel-to-Reel to survive and thrive in the town.